safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

 The `Init()` function initializes a Cloutility API client and returns a pointer to an `AuthenticatedClient` struct.
 It takes the following parameters:

 - `ctx`(context.Context): A context.Context object for the API client.
+In our example we'll simply pass `context.TODO()`.
+The client returned by the `Init()` function will have a default timeout of 10 seconds.
-- `client_id` (string): Safespring client ID (apikey).
+- `client_id` (string): Safespring client ID (The APIKey).
-- `origin` (string): The origin of the apikey, specified upon creation.
+- `origin` (string): The origin of the client ID, specified upon creation.
 - `username`(string): Username to the Safespring Backup service.
 - `password`(string): Password to the Safespring Backup service.
-- `baseURL`(string): A string representing the base URL to the Cloutility API.
+- `baseURL`(string): This is the base URL to the Cloutility API.
 This should always be set to `https://portal-api.backup.sto2.safedc.net` when interacting with the Safespring Backup service.

-In our example we will pass most of these values from environment variables present in the execution environment but could just as well be made available from a configuration file or some other source.
+In our example we will look for these values in environment variables present in the execution environment but, they could just as well be made available from a configuration file, a deployment tool such as ansible or some other source.

 ## Retrieving User Information

-Once the API client is initialized, the next step is to retrieve the user information in order to determine the business-unit in which to place the backup node.
+Once the API client is initialized, we begin by retrieving the useraccess information to determine the business-unit in which to place the backup node.
 This is done using the `GetUser()` method, which is defined like:

 ```go
 func (c *AuthenticatedClient) GetUser() (*User, error)
 ```

-The `GetUser()` method retrieves the current user's information and returns a pointer to a `User` struct.
-It takes no parameters.
+The `GetUser()` method retrieves information about the current user (determined by the username/password used to initialize the client) and returns a pointer to a `User` struct.
+Going forward we will use this value of `User.UserBunit.ID` as the business-unit ID in which we will place our backup client.

 ## Retrieving Consumer Information

-After retrieving the user information, the next step is to get a list of consumers within the users business-unit to make sure this backup nodes hostname is not already present as a consumer.
+The next step is to get a list of consumers already present within our chosen business-unit.
 For this we will be using the `GetConsumers()` method which looks like:

 ```go
 func (c *AuthenticatedClient) GetConsumers(bUnitID int) ([]Consumer, error)